Implant-supported Full Arch Restorations – All-on-4 and More

 When it comes to replacing missing teeth, there are a variety of options to choose from, including dental implants, bridges and dentures.
 The pros and cons of each treatment should be weighed along with your dentist’s recommendation when deciding which option to pursue.

-Dental implants are widely viewed as the optimal restorative option for missing teeth given their aesthetic qualities and durability, but given the fact that a single implant can cost upwards of $3,000, the cost can be prohibitive for many patients when a full arch of teeth or all teeth (full mouth reconstruction) is required.
+Dental implants are widely viewed as the optimal restorative option for missing teeth given their aesthetic qualities and durability, but given the fact that a single implant can cost upwards of $3,000 or more, the cost can be prohibitive for many patients when a full arch of teeth or all teeth (full mouth reconstruction) is required.
 Dentures are far more affordable, but many people hold a negative view of dentures, viewing them as passé and not wanting to deal with the potential gum and mouth irritation, or the associated maintenance hassles of removing and cleaning.

 Well, what if you could get a fully reconstructed arch using only six or even four implants instead of the eight typically required?
 That’s the basis of a popular trend in dentistry referred to as implant-supported dentures and branded in a variety of ways such as “All-on-4 Implants,” “Pro Arch Implants,” “Teeth Tomorrow,” etc.